Science

 Introduction

 We’ve always known that the potential of Woojer's technology extends far beyond entertainment.
 After gathering feedback from hundreds of thousands of Woojer users worldwide, we decided to take it a step further.
 While Woojer products provide incredible immersive experiences, we’ve consistently seen impressive wellness use cases that demonstrate the transformative power of sound frequencies.
-This inspired the creation of the Woojer MAT, a new form factor designed to bring the benefits of precise, vibroacoustic technology to everyday applications.
+This inspired us to take a deeper look at the science behind haptic wellness.

 Disclaimer: Woojer products are not medical devices and are not intended to diagnose, treat, cure, or prevent any disease.
 The information provided is based on user experiences and preliminary, general studies, and should not be construed as medical advice.